Liam O'Flaherty: Writing in Irish

-Censorship in Ireland and republishing by Irish publishers of O’Flaherty’s work
+Censorship in Ireland and republishing by Irish publishers of O’Flaherty's work

 In 1929, at the recommendation of the Committee on Evil Literature, the Censorship of Publications Act established the Censorship of Publications Board to examine books and periodicals, with the authority to prohibit any of these they found to be obscene.
 Their decision made it illegal to buy, sell or distribute that publication in the Republic of Ireland.
-The first book to be banned by this Board was O’Flaherty's expressionist Galway novel The House of Gold that took to task the gombeen men who seized power in the Irish Free State following independence.
+The first book to be banned by this Board was O'Flaherty's expressionist Galway novel The House of Gold which took to task the gombeen men who seized power in the Irish Free State following independence.
 The other banned works by O’Flaherty were: The Puritan (1932), The Martyr, (1933), Shame the Devil (1934), Hollywood Cemetery (1937).
 All of O’Flaherty's novels were first printed outside Ireland.

-It was not until the founding of Wolfhound Press by Seamus Cashman in 1974 that many of O’Flaherty works finally found an Irish publishing house.
+It was not until the founding of Wolfhound Press by Seamus Cashman in 1974 that many of O’Flaherty’s works finally found an Irish publishing house.
 Cashman's publishing house re-printed many of O’Flaherty's novels and collections of short stories throughout the 1970s and 1980s.